Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Uncertainty Quantification for Minimax Optimization

 \subsection{Nonnormal Limiting Distribution of the Data-driven Estimator}

 We demonstrate in the following that the empirical distribution of $\widehat{\theta}_1$ is not asymptotically normal.
-We consider a simplified setting with $L = 2$ sources and $K = 1$ (binary classification), where each source contains $n_l = 400$ samples and the covariate dimension is $d = 20$.
-The number of unlabeled target samples is fixed at $N = 4000$.
-We conduct 500 independent simulations, with further details provided in Appendix~\ref{appendix: setups}.
-Figure~\ref{fig: Inference Challenge} reports the empirical distributions of the first entry $\widehat{\theta}_1$ and the weight of the first source $\widehat{\gamma}_1$, where $\widehat{\theta}$ and $\widehat{\gamma}$ are computed using Algorithm~\ref{algo:overall}.
-As shown in the left and middle panels of Figure~\ref{fig: Inference Challenge}, the empirical distribution of $\widehat{\theta}_1$ deviates from normality and is not centered at the true value $\theta^*_1$.
+Consider a simplified setting with $L = 2$ sources and $K = 1$ (binary classification), where each source contains $n_l = 400$ samples with the covariate dimension $d = 20$.
+The number of unlabeled target samples is fixed at $N = 4000$; {see Supplement Section \ref{appendix: setups} for the detailed specification.
+We perform $500$ independent simulations, where in each run the empirical \CGDRO\ problem is solved according to the procedure described in Section \ref{sec: refined analysis}.
+Figure~\ref{fig: Inference Challenge} displays the resulting empirical distributions of the first coefficient $\widehat{\theta}_1$ and, as a companion result, the weight assigned to the first source $\widehat{\gamma}_1$; see Supplement Section \ref{subsec: DML MP} for implementation details.} As shown in the left and middle panels of Figure~\ref{fig: Inference Challenge}, the empirical distribution of $\widehat{\theta}_1$ deviates from normality and is not centered at the true value $\theta^*_1$.

-We provide insight into the emergence of the nonnormal limiting distribution reported in Figure~\ref{fig: Inference Challenge}.
-To highlight the core idea, we informally assume that the minimax problem allows for the exchange of the max and min operations, and write the empirical problem \eqref{eq: sample optimizers} as
+We now explain the insight behind the emergence of the nonnormal limiting distribution reported in Figure~\ref{fig: Inference Challenge}.
+Note that, for a fixed $\gamma \in \Delta^{L}$, the standard M-estimation theory implies that $\widehat{\theta}(\gamma) \coloneqq \argmin_{\theta} \widehat{\phi}(\theta, \gamma)$ is asymptotically normal under regularity conditions.
+However, the computation of $\widehat{\theta}$ involves a data-driven estimator $\widehat{\gamma}$, which possibly leads to nonnormal limiting distribution of $\widehat{\theta}$.
+In particular, we assume that the minimax problem allows for the exchange of the max and min operations, and write the empirical problem \eqref{eq: sample optimizers} as